arnab132/arnab132/README.md

 ### Hi there 👋, This is Arnab !

 Hello, this is Arnab Dey.
-I have completed my Engineering in Computer Science.
+I have completed my Engineering in Science.
 I love to Code and try to learn new things everyday.

 - 🔭 I’m currently looking for a job opportunity.
 - ⚡ Fun fact: Eat Code and Repeat